wyhitcs/team-letsencrypt/draftv1.md

 Finally, it’s convenient for users to get a kind email notification about the expiring date of certificate, which is surely related to the valid period of cert.

 ![Feature Dependencies and Model](https://github.com/delftswa2016/team-letsencrypt/blob/master/D3/Feature.Model.png)

-####2.5.1.4 Feature Binding Time

-Features in Let's Encrypt are with different binding times, most features at run time, others at compile time[[7](#Lee)].

-##### **Environment**

-- OS support:
-**run time binding**, determined after deployed to a machine.

-- Python-version support:
-**run time binding**, determined after deployed to a machine and Let’s encrypt will automatically detect what versions of python are running in the machine.

-##### **Client (GUI)**

-- UI/Command switch:
-**compile time binding**, unable to be disabled after deployed to a machine.

-- Notification of configuration change:
-**run time binding**, can be disabled or enabled by user.

-- User authority:
-**compile time binding**, with two authority level: user and super user.

-- Virtual Environment:
-**run time binding**, can be enabled or disabled by user after deployed to a machine.

-- Multiple Usage:
-**compile time binding**, unable to be specified after deployed to user's computer.

-- Input method:
-**run time binding**, can be specified by users using command line.

-##### **Plugin**:
-- Web server support:
-**compile time binding**, always support web servers like apache, nginx.

-##### **Configuration**:
-- Multiple Logging-level:
-**run time binding**, log level can be switched by command line.

-- Allow specifying Encryption algorithm:
-**run time binding**, can be disabled after deployed to a machine.

-- Editable Certificate and key storage path:
-**run time binding**, storage path can be changed after deployment and this feature can even be disabled by user.

-- Editable Log file storage path:
-**run time binding**, storage path can be changed after deployment and this feature can even be disabled by user.

-- Personal profile:
-**run time binding**, users can edit their profile after installation.

-- Multiple Challenge solution:
-**run time binding**, users can manually select a way to solve the challenge.

-- Optional update way:
-**run time binding**, can be determined by users after installation.

-- Optional ACME compliant services:
-**run time binding**, users can select other CAs (not only Let’s encrypt CA) to trust.

-- Optional redirect:
-**run time binding**, can be switched between http/https at anytime after getting SSL certificates.

-- Verification method:
-**run time binding**, users can choose to do Domain verification (DV) or Organization verification (OV).

-- Revocation:
-**run time binding**, users can do revocation at any time.

-- Adjustable key bit-length:
-**run time binding**, the length can be specified after deployed to user's machine

-- Valid period:
-**compile time binding**, the valid period can not be determined by users.

-- Email notification:
-**compile time binding**, users are not allow to disable this feature.

 ###2.5.2 Implementation Strategy